 Claude still has the clearer reputation for long-form synthesis and careful writing.
 ChatGPT wins more often when the same seat also needs search, multimodal work, and day-to-day utility across more jobs.

-At the API layer the difference is small for the largest current models: GPT-5.5 has a 1M context window, while Claude Fable 5, Opus 4.8, and Sonnet 5 support 1M on the Claude Platform.
-Claude Haiku 4.5 is listed at 200k.
-Inside chat products, the practical window is lower and depends on plan and mode.
+At the API layer the difference is small for the largest current models: GPT-5.6 Sol and Terra are documented at 1.05M context, while Claude Fable 5, Opus 4.8, and Sonnet 5 support 1M on the Claude Platform.
+Inside chat products, practical limits still depend on plan and mode.

-On ChatGPT the current product story centers on GPT-5.5 Instant, GPT-5.5 Thinking, and GPT-5.5 Pro.
-On Claude the current API model story centers on Claude Fable 5 for highest capability, Opus 4.8 for complex agentic coding and enterprise work, Sonnet 5 as the speed-intelligence balance point, and Haiku 4.5 for fast lower-cost work.
+OpenAI now uses GPT-5.6 Sol, Terra, and Luna as durable capability tiers.
+Claude currently spans Fable 5 at the top, Opus 4.8 for complex agentic work, Sonnet 5 as the balance point, and Haiku 4.5 for fast lower-cost work.

 Yes.
 Both products still have free tiers, but both also gate their best reasoning capacity and higher usage on paid plans.